 Before the beginning, there was nothing.
 And nothing begat thought.
 And thought was good.

 And it was that thought begat sentience.
 And with sentience came loneliness.
 Through thought, Nothing created infinite voids of existence.
 Then, Nothing had a linear thought, and it perceived a beginning and an end.
-Through linear thought, Nothing created the Heaven and the Earth.
+With linear thought, Nothing created the Heaven and the Earth.